Connecticut Science Center+ expand detail

 160,000 square feet / 15,000 square meters

 The Connecticut Science Center captures the excitement and wonder of science.
-This eye-catching science museum is part of the Adriaen’s Landing development, which includes a convention center, a major hotel, and attractions along the Connecticut River.
+This arresting science museum is part of the Adriaen’s Landing development, which includes a convention center, a major hotel, and other attractions along the Connecticut River.

-The Science Center is a composition of three major elements: a tower in the shape of a parallelogram, with dramatic, tilting walls; a terraced volume that steps back on one side and cantilevers outward on the other; and between the two, a narrow glass tower topped by an iconic S-shaped roof, the project’s signature image.
-The building is clad in transparent glass, lightly reflective metal panels, photovoltaic panels and a large projection screen.
+The Science Center is comprised of three major elements: a tower in the shape of a parallelogram, with dramatic, tilting walls; a terraced volume that steps back on one side and cantilevers outward on the other; and Science Alley, a narrow six-story space between the two.
+Science Alley is topped by an iconic S-shaped roof, the “magic carpet” — the building’s signature image.
+The building is clad in transparent glass, lightly reflective metal panels, photovoltaic panels, and a large LED screen.

-To the south of the central hall, the exhibition areas are contained within the parallelogram-shaped tower, whose east wall tilts toward the river, creating a large observation deck.
-The exhibition spaces to the north of the central hall are contained within a volume that is akin to a pair of long, stacked boxes.
-On the street side, the second story cantilevers over the entry, and the full projecting elevation is clad in LED panels, broadcasting images.
+To the south of Science Alley, exhibition areas are contained within the parallelogram-shaped tower, whose east wall tilts toward the river, creating a large observation deck.
+The exhibition spaces to the north of Science Alley are contained within a volume that is akin to a pair of long, stacked boxes.
+On the street side to the west, the second story cantilevers over the entry, and the full projecting elevation is clad in LED panels, broadcasting abstract images.
 The entire north volume is covered in a roof garden.